One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Model Problem

 The Sobolev space $W^{1,2}$ is the space of all square-integrable $\left(\Qvec, \Mvec \right)$ with square-integrable first weak derivatives, which is a standard choice for such variational problems.
 The stable, physically relevant and potentially observable $(\Qvec, \Mvec)$-profiles are local or global energy minimisers of the full energy \cref{eq:4} subject to the boundary conditions in \cref{eq:5}, in $\mathcal{A}$.
 They are in fact, classical solutions of the associated Euler--Lagrange equations \cite{bisht-2019-article}

 The first result concerns a brief proof of the existence of a global minimiser of the free energy (\ref{eq:4}), in $\mathcal{A}$.

 \begin{theorem} For all positive values of $(l_1, l_2, c, \xi)$, there exists at least one minimiser $\left(Q_{11}^*, Q_{12}^*, M_1^*, M_2^* \right)$ of the ferronematic free energy \cref{eq:4} in the admissible space \cref{eq:admissible_space}.
-Moreover, this minimiser is a (classical) solution of the Euler--Lagrange equations \cref{eq:Q11}-\cref{eq:M2} subject to the boundary conditions \cref{eq:5}. \end{theorem} \begin{remark} For brevity of notations, we omit $(\Omega;S_0)$ and $(\Omega;\mathbb{R}^2)$ in the Sobolev spaces hereafter, whenever it causes no confusions. \end{remark} \begin{proof} The admissible space \cref{eq:admissible_space} is nonempty as $(Q_{11},Q_{12},M_1,M_2)= (-y,0,-y,0)$ belongs to $\mathcal{A}$ and it satisfies the boundary conditions \cref{eq:5}.
+Moreover, this minimiser is a (classical) solution of the Euler--Lagrange equations \cref{eq:Q11}-\cref{eq:M2} subject to the boundary conditions \cref{eq:5}. \end{theorem} \begin{remark} For brevity of notations, we omit $(\Omega;S_0)$ and $(\Omega;\mathbb{R}^2)$ in the Sobolev spaces hereafter, whenever it causes no confusions. \end{remark} \begin{proof} The admissible space \cref{eq:admissible_space} is nonempty as $(Q_{11},Q_{12},M_1,M_2)= (-y,0,-y,0) \in \mathcal{A}$.
 The ferronematic energy \cref{eq:4} is quadratic and thus, convex in the gradient of all four state variables $(Q_{11}, Q_{12}, M_1, M_2)$ and hence, lower semicontinuous \cite{evans-2010-book}.
 Furthermore, the coupling energy can be decomposed as follows where $\epsilon >0$ is arbitrary.
 Hence, the energy density is bounded from below as

 and thus the full energy \cref{eq:4} is coercive provided $\epsilon>\frac{2c}{\xi}$.
 The existence of a minimiser in the admissible space $\mathcal{A}$ therefore follows by the direct method in the calculus of variations \cite{evans-2010-book}.
-We can follow the arguments from elliptic regularity in \cite{bethuel-1993-article} and \cite{zarnescu-2010-article} to deduce that the minimiser is a classical solution of \cref{eq:Q11}-\cref{eq:M2}. \end{proof}
+We can follow the arguments from elliptic regularity in \cite{bethuel-1993-article} and \cite{zarnescu-2010-article} to deduce that minimisers, and in fact all critical points of the free energy, are classical solutions of \cref{eq:Q11}-\cref{eq:M2}. \end{proof}